Solèr's theorem

 In mathematics, Solèr's theorem is a result concerning certain infinite-dimensional vector spaces.
-It states that any orthomodular form that has an infinite orthonormal sequence is a Hilbert space over the real numbers, complex numbers or quaternions.
+It states that any orthomodular form that has an infinite orthonormal set is a Hilbert space over the real numbers, complex numbers or quaternions.
 Originally proved by Maria Pia Solèr, the result is significant for quantum logic and the foundations of quantum mechanics.
 In particular, Solèr's theorem helps to fill a gap in the effort to use Gleason's theorem to rederive quantum mechanics from information-theoretic postulates.
-It is also an important step in the Heunen-Kornell axiomatisation of the category of Hilbert spaces.
+It is also an important step in the Heunen–Kornell axiomatisation of the category of Hilbert spaces.

 Physicist John C. Baez notes,Nothing in the assumptions mentions the continuum: the hypotheses are purely algebraic.
 It therefore seems quite magical that [the division ring over which the Hilbert space is defined] is forced to be the real numbers, complex numbers or quaternions.Writing a decade after Solèr's original publication, Pitowsky calls her theorem "celebrated".